LadybirdBrowser/ladybird/CONTRIBUTING.md

 * Attempt large architectural changes until you are familiar with the system and have worked on it for a while.
 * Engage in excessive "feng shui programming" by moving code around without quantifiable benefit.
 * Add jokes or other "funny" things to user-facing parts of the system.

+## On usage of AI and LLMs

+Usage of AI assistance is usually fine, but you are responsible for making sure the quality of the output is up to the standards of the project.
+Currently, AI-generated output is often too verbose and its quality is subpar compared to what most human contributors produce.

+Do not use an AI or LLM to generate changes, respond to issues or interact with PRs without holding the output to the same standards as human-written content.

 ## Pull Request Q&A